Islem-Jarraya/TinySiamese-network/README.md

 Requires pytorch 3

 ## Code structure
+Step 1:
+  Run the "FeaturesVectors" file to create the csv files of features "csv_train.csv", labels "csv_trainLabels.csv" and paths "csv_trainPaths.csv".
 ## Example - Fingerprint classification(FVC)
 FVC2002[3] and FVC2004[2] datasets include noisy images acquired by different live scan devices.
 The fingerprints of each dataset were categorized into four types: arch, right loop, left loop and whorl.
 The four sets of FVC2004 were merged into a single set of four classes to form a multi-sensor fingerprint dataset.
 The same procedure was used for FVC2002 using only three sets (DB1, DB2 and DB4).
 This example does not include all the data but only some images.